Andre601/IAxPresenceFootsteps/README.md

 After that, save the file(s) and run `/pfcreate` to create the `blockmap.json` file.

 > **Warning**
-> If such a file already exists will you need to add `true` as an argument to the command to override it!
+> If such a file already exists will you need to add `--override` as an argument to the command to override it!